estevaopbs/Neural/README.md

 ```py
 child_network = n_crossover(parent, donor, name)
 ```
-The network generated will be  identical the parent but with one of its neurons randomly substituted by a copy of the correspondent neuron of the donor.
+The network generated will be  identical to the parent but with one of its neurons randomly substituted by a copy of the correspondent neuron of the donor.
 If the 'name' variable is set 'False' or 'None', the neural network generated will has its '\_\_hash\_\_' as name.
 If name is set 'True' and the parent and donor have human names the network generated will inherit the parent's and donor's families names, and will also have a random first name.
 If